Back to blog

 It is:

-"Can the team trust the output enough to move forward without inventing a whole review ritual every time?"
+"Can the team rely on the output enough to move forward without inventing a whole review ritual every time?"

 This is why Axint Cloud matters.